-Hazardous (Chemical) Waste Stickers - New regulations require updated Hazardous Waste Stickers and waste labeling requirements.
+Hazardous (Chemical) Waste Stickers - Virginia regulations require Hazardous Waste Stickers and waste labeling requirements.

 Vacuum Systems & Traps - Several of UVA's research facilities are equipped with building vacuum systems.
 It is important to understand its limitations and use the system as designed when evacuating liquids.
 Refer to our guidelines to properly set-up a vacuum trap.